Leadership on Stage

 “The Arts of Leading”

-The Program for Leadership and Character is also co-organizing an international conference on “The Arts of Leading: Perspectives from the Humanities and Liberal Arts” on Feb.
-1-3, 2019.
-Co-sponsored by the Oxford Character Project, the interdisciplinary conference will bring distinguished scholars and practitioners to Wake Forest to discuss how classics, history, literature, philosophy, religion, and the visual and performing arts can expand and enliven our understandings of leadership.
+The Program for Leadership and Character co-organized an international conference on “The Arts of Leading: Perspectives from the Humanities and Liberal Arts” in February 2019.
+Co-sponsored by the Oxford Character Project, the interdisciplinary conference brought distinguished scholars and practitioners to Wake Forest to discuss how classics, history, literature, philosophy, religion, and the visual and performing arts can expand and enliven our understandings of leadership.
 For more information, see “The Arts of Leading”.